bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 # The 'drawlabel' command

-The 'drawlabel' command would have been the same as for the 'drawtext' except that it does not support drawing multiple line text as that of the 'drawtext' command.
-In addition, it might use a slightly technical approach for each translation that is different than that of 'drawtext', thus might address some problems observed in some translation when 'drawtext' is used.
+The 'drawlabel' command would have been the same as for the 'drawtext' except that it does not support drawing multiple line text as that was the case for the 'drawtext' command.
+In addition, the technical approach might be different for that used by the 'drawtext' command, and the exact differences varies depending on the translation.
+Following discusses some of the differences observed in some translation:

 - For MF, when 'drawlabel' is called, it uses the 'label.urt' command to draw the text, while when 'drawtext' is called, it first calls 'textext', which